provenance-io/provenance/x/marker/spec/11_authorization.md

 # Authorization

-The marker module supports granting authorizations for restricted coins transfers.
+The marker module supports granting authorizations for restricted coin transfers.
 This is implemented using the `authz` module's `Authorization` interface.

 ```
 // MarkerTransferAuthorization gives the grantee permissions to execute
-// a marker transfer on behalf of the granter's account.
+// a restricted coin transfer on behalf of the granter's account.
 message MarkerTransferAuthorization {
   option (cosmos_proto.implements_interface) = "Authorization";